exadel-inc/etoolbox-authoring-kit/README.md

 As the Toolkit was developed, thorough comparative investigation of Coral v.2 and Coral v.3 has been carried out, their features and drawbacks tested, so that backward compatibility is preserved to a highest degree.

 ***
-> Train to use AEM Authoring Toolkit with our sandbox project under [_aem-authoring-toolkit-samples_](/aem-authoring-toolkit-samples/README.md)
+> Practice to use AEM Authoring Toolkit with our sandbox project under [_aem-authoring-toolkit-samples_](/aem-authoring-toolkit-samples/README.md)
 >
 ***